Privacy Hub

 Equifax Group Companies

-Equifax shares personal data with other companies within its group where required for the purposes of administration of products/services, IT back office and software support.
-Such group companies include: Equifax Inc. Equifax Commercial Services Limited, Equifax Consumer Information Services LLC, Equifax Chile and Equifax Costa Rica (“Equifax Group”).
+Equifax shares personal data with other companies within its group where required for the administration of products/services, IT back office and software support purposes.
+Group companies include: Equifax Inc. Equifax Commercial Services Limited, Equifax Consumer Information Services LLC, Equifax Chile and Equifax Costa Rica (“Equifax Group”).

-We also provide services to some group companies (such as TDX Group Limited) to enable those group companies to provide services to their clients.
+We also provide services to some group companies (such as TDX Group Limited and Consents Online Limited) to enable those group companies to provide services to their clients.

 Processors